matthewekeller/WebRocketX/Readme.md

 ![WebRocketX](https://webrocketx.com/images/logo.jpg)
 <br/><br/>
 <b>Welcome to WebRocketX&copy;.
-Develop web applications 10 times more efficiently with this super light and  super fast
+Develop single page web applications (SPA) 10 times more efficiently with this super light and  super fast
 content delivery system.
 WebRocketX is so intuitive and effective that anyone using it immediately wonders where HTML injection has been hiding all these years.</b>